introlab/opentera-webrtc-teleop-frontend/teleop-vue/README.md

 ### Mount your application as a volume

-Wherever you want create a `docker-compose.yml` file with the following in it:
+Wherever you want create a `docker-compose.yml` (`touch docker-compose.yml`) file with the following in it:
 ```yaml
 opentera-teleop-service:
   image: introlab3it/opentera_teleop_service_dev